dsw7/GPTifier/README.md

 # See https://platform.openai.com/docs/models/overview for a list of models
 model = "<choose-a-valid-model>"
 ```
-The binary will be installed into whatever install directory is resolved by CMake's
-[install()](https://cmake.org/cmake/help/latest/command/install.html#command:install).
-To drop into the
+Next, drop into the program:
-program, run:
 ```
 gpt
 ```